nlfox/nlfox.github.io/content/post/zfs-add-mirror-to-existing.md

 ls -l /dev/disk/by-id | grep -v part
 ```

-Then for the new partition 3, mirror it with existing disk:
+Then for the new partition 3, attach it to existing ZFS pool as mirroring vdev:

 ```bash
 zpool attach rpool nvme-eui.<existing>-part3 nvme-eui.<new>-part3
 ```
 Note that the order is important!
-Existing one should be the first.
+Existing one should be the first argument, otherwise it might fail.

-Only partition 3 given it's the root filesystem.
+We only want to mirror partition 3 given it's the root filesystem.

 Then use `proxmox-boot-tool` to initialize grub on it.